CourseDesign/conev-sync/README.md

 ## Usage

-Get ConfigBuilder from conev and one or more Sources to use.
+Get ConfigBuilder from conev-sync and one or more Sources to use.
 In this example, the built-in JsonSource is used.

 ```typescript
 import { ConfigBuilder, JsonSource } from 'conev-sync';